kanidm/kanidm/kanidm_book/src/client_tools.md

  * OpenSUSE leap 15.1
  * Tumbleweed

+### OpenSUSE Tumbleweed

+Kanidm is part of OpenSUSE Tumbleweed since October 2020.
+This means you can install the clients with:

+    zypper ref
+    zypper in kanidm-clients

-### SUSE
+### OpenSUSE Leap 15.2

+Leap 15.2 is still not fully supported with Kanidm.
+For an experimental client, you can try the development repository.
 Using zypper you can add the repository with:

     zypper ar obs://home:firstyear:kanidm home_firstyear_kanidm
     zypper mr -f home_firstyear_kanidm